mklewandowski/react-blog/README.md

 ### Libraries
 - `json-server` is used to create API endpoints where we can read, create, and delete blogs.
-- `react-router-dom` is used to handle routes
+- `react-router-dom` is used to handle routes.

 ## Creation